 Bouldering is climbing in its simplest form, sans ropes, harnesses and hardware on rock faces that are shorter than the walls at cragging areas.
-It’s easy to see why so many people are drawn to this type of climbing:
+It’s easy to see why so many people are drawn to this type of climbing and why bouldering is great for beginners: It’s relatively affordable, accessible and it’s social—unlike climbing, it’s easy to do with large groups of friends.

-At a bouldering area you see complete newcomers to the climbing world, as well as experienced sport and trad climbers working on their craft.
-You also see climbers who focus exclusively on bouldering.
+At a bouldering area or in a gym, you’ll see complete newcomers to the climbing world, as well as experienced sport and trad climbers working on their craft.
+You’ll also see climbers who focus exclusively on bouldering.

 Common Bouldering Problems